lpsinger/userguide/procedures/searches.rst

 sub-minute to ∼1 minute latencies.
 They use discrete banks of waveform templates to cover the target parameter space of compact binaries, with all pipelines covering the mass ranges corresponding to BNS, NS-BH, and stellar mass BBH systems.
-However, GstLAL and PyCBC Live also include intermediatemass BBH systems and the O2 banks differ in detail from pipeline to pipeline.
+However, GstLAL and PyCBC Live also include intermediate-mass BBH systems and the O2 banks differ in detail from pipeline to pipeline.

 A coincident analysis is performed by each pipeline, where candidate events